Thabish-Kader/r3f/readme.md

 The projects included in this repository are:

--   Room: A recreation of three js journey level 1 room.
 -   Spaceship: A simple project to learn camera controls.
 -   Drone: Implemented to learb react postprocessing and mouse controls